ihalseide/ttools/README.md

 ## Usage

-Command arguments: `python squash.py [-h] file`

-The script takes an input file to squash and will print out the result, so be sure to pipe the output to a new file if you wish.
-For more help, run:

-`python squash.py -h`
+General usage is like this: `python3 <script name> <arguments>`

+## Squash

+squash.py removes whitespace from files

+## Textstat

+textstat.py gives text statistics

+Note that 'shortest\_line' and 'longest\_line' give line numbers, not actual lengths!

+## Charstat

+charstat.py gives character frequency statistics

+## Trailstat

+trailstat.py gives information about trailing spaces in a file

 ## Contributing

 Feel free to ask, comment, and critique.
 Also feel free to submit a pull request if you think you have something useful to contribute!

 ## License

-This project is licensed under the MIT License.
-See the "MIT License.txt" file in the top level for more information
+Please see the 'LICENSE.txt' file for license information.